inform-us/requirements_specifications/rules/pain.md

 2. If verbal pain scale = 0-1, verbal pain scale only valid if within last 5 hours

-3. If verbal pain scale = ‘unable to assess’ valid for 5 hours
+3. If verbal pain scale = ‘unable to assess’, verbal pain scale only valid if within last 5 hours

-4. If CPOT = 3-8 CPOT scale only valid if within last 75 minutes
+4. If CPOT = 3-8, CPOT scale only valid if within last 75 minutes

-5. If CPOT =  0-2 CPOT scale only valid if within last 5 hours
+5. If CPOT =  0-2, CPOT scale only valid if within last 5 hours

 ## CLASSIFICATION